-There are no shortages of places to go and see the amazing array of autumn colours, but we’ve scratched our heads and picked out the very best spots with the help of our Chief Leaf Peeper, to make sure you don’t miss out.
+There are no shortages of places to go and see the amazing array of autumn colours across the Forest of Dean and Wye Valley, but we’ve scratched our heads and picked out the very best top 10 spots to make sure you don’t miss out:

 Perched high atop an outcrop of limestone, Yat Rock overlooks the meandering River Wye and takes in unspoilt panoramas of the rich mixed forest landscape.
 Look below the rock to see an ancient woodland of small leaved lime trees changing from a rich green to a golden yellow.
 For an extra special view, take the Mailscot Wood trail turning right from Yat Rock car park for a lower viewpoint of the River Wye.

 2. The Kymin

 Climb to the very top to reach the National Trust’s 18th-century round house with views of the rolling Monmouthshire hills where, on a clear, day it’s even possible to spot the Black Mountains in the distance.
 In contrast to the dense forest views of the other spots along the drive, the surrounding landscape is a mosaic of woodland, fields and hedgerows creating a tapestry of yellows and deep golds that are interwoven with the lush greens of the fields.

 3. Tintern & The Devil’s Pulpit